cmu-delphi/delphi-epidata/docs/symptom-survey/weights.md

 {: .no_toc}

 The symptom survey individual response files contain survey weights calculated by Facebook.
-The following documentation is provided by Facebook to describe the calculation and usage of these weights.
+Facebook has provided documentation to describe the calculation and usage of these weights, which is posted on the SFTP server for survey users.

+More detailed documentation will be posted here when it becomes available.